burhanmudassar/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 ---
-Burhan Ahmad Mudassar is a Ph.D candidate in the Gigascale Reliable and Energy-Efficient NanoSystems (GREEN) Lab at Georgia Institute of Technology
+Burhan Ahmad Mudassar is a Ph.D candidate in the Gigascale Reliable and Energy-Efficient NanoSystems (GREEN) Lab at Georgia Institute of Technology.
+His research interests include  developing novel paradigms for sensor control in smart cameras to achieve reliable task performance while conserving performance metrics such as bandwidth, power and energy.
+In addition, his research interests include developing deep learning based solutions to niche computer vision problems such as small object detection and moving camera action detection.

+His spare time is spent traveling (a shared passion with his wife), creating imaginary worlds for his two kids and mindlessly scrolling the daily news feed.
+Love all kinds of fiction especially fantasy, magic and whodunits but he wishes he had more time to read.